danielsaidi/DocumentKit/README.md

 ## About DocumentKit

-DocumentKit is an SDK that adds more capabilities to `DocumentGroup`-based SwiftUI apps.
+DocumentKit is a SwiftUI SDK that adds more capabilities to `DocumentGroup`-based apps.

-`DocumentGroup`-based apps are in general quite limited when it comes to customization.
-For instance, you can't add custom items to the document browser toolbar.
+`DocumentGroup`-based apps are in quite limited when it comes to customization.
+DocumentKit makes it easier to add custom items to the document browser, present splash and onboarding screens at startup, etc.

-Also, since a `DocumentGroup` has no view until you open a document, you can't present any initial onboarding screens or modals from it.

-DocumentKit makes it easy to do all these things, to let you create a better user experience for your document-based apps.
+This lets you create a better user experience for your `DocumentGroup`-based apps.